wt1005203/mNODE/README.md

 # mNODE (Metabolomic profile predictor using Neural Ordinary Differential Equations)
 This repository contains scripts needed to run `mNODE` (Metabolomic profile predictor using Neural Ordinary Differential Equations) that is capable of predicting metabolomic profiles based on microbial compositions and other additional information such as dietary information.
+A preprint that describes the method in detail can be found [here](https://www.biorxiv.org/content/10.1101/2022.06.23.497381v1).
 ![schematic](schematic.png)

 ## Versions